Sherry Robertson: Career

 Robertson was the first Major League Baseball player to inadvertently kill a spectator at a baseball game, and the only one ever to do so with a thrown ball.
 During a 1943 game at Griffith Stadium against the Cleveland Indians, Robertson fielded a grounder hit by Ken Keltner.
 His throw to first baseman Mickey Vernon was high, and went into the front row of the stands, where it struck 32-year-old Clarence Stagemyer, who, after shaking his head a few times, said he was all right.
 Nevertheless, the Senators' team doctor looked him over and told him to go to the hospital.
-Stagemeyer did, and died there the following day of concussion and a skull fracture.
+Stagemyer did, and died there the following day of concussion and a skull fracture.

 Navy service

 Robertson joined the Navy Reserve in 1944.
 On October 25, 1944, he reported aboard the Naval Air Station Kaneohe Bay, Hawaii as a Specialist (Physical Training Instructor) 1st Class Petty Officer.
 He played baseball for the NAS Kaneohe Bay Klippers and the Navy All-Stars in 1945.